- Get link

 1980 After weeks of strikes at the Lenin Shipyard in Gdańsk, the Polish trade union Solidarity was founded on September 17, 1980.
 It was the first independent labor union in a Soviet-bloc country.
 Solidarity's leader, Lech Wałęsa was awarded the Nobel Peace Prize in 1983 and the union is widely recognized as having played a central role in the end of communist rule in Poland.

-1985 Welsh fashion designer and businesswoman Laura Ashley died on September 17, 1985 after falling down the stairs at her daughter Jane’s home on her 60th birthday.
+1985 Welsh fashion designer and businesswoman Laura Ashley died on September 17, 1985 after falling down the stairs at her daughter Jane’s home just after her 60th birthday.
 Laura Ashley was known for her iconic floral designs and contributions to the fashion industry.

 1987 Pope John Paul II embraced an AIDS-infected boy while visiting San Francisco on September 17, 1987.
 The pope drove past several groups of angry protesters in order to embrace the teary-eyed 4-year-old Brendan O'Rourke, who had contracted the disease through a blood transfusion.
 He then assured all AIDS victims of God's love for them.